stephendawsondev/j-day/README.md

 ## Intro

 A retro game based on the Terminator franchise.
-A top down shooter game with interactive enemies, difficulty progression and arcade style music and game sounds.
-Using solely the kaboom.js framework to implement various functions and colliding objects that combines to give the user a unique game play as well as a nostalgic experience.
+A top down shooter game with interactive enemies, difficulty progression, arcade style music and game sounds.
+Using solely the kaboom.js framework to implement various functions and colliding objects that combines to give the user a unique game play as well as nostalgic experience.

 ## Goal